Ahmad-Nedal/Demo_Repo/README.md

 Instructor:Professor Bálint Gyires-Tóth

 # Abstract:
-Deep learning has improved image recognition systems which can be applied in every aspect of our lives.
-In this project, I will build a DNN to recognize certain objects in some photo. adjust state of the art DNN's for recognition of other new-objects but we don't need to do training again.
+Deep learning has significantly improved image recognition systems which can be applied in every aspect of our lives.
+In this project, I will build a Deep Neural Network (DNN) to recognize certain objects in some photo using CIFAR-10 dataset to predict one of ten classes of objects. adjust state of the art DNN for recognition of other new-objects but we don't need to do training again.

 ## Requirments:
 1. numpy